-- 68. In view of the relatively low quantity of land-won sand and gravel imports into Surrey, imports from the rest of the South East are likely to be able to continue for the foreseeable future.
-However, this relies upon capacity being available at rail aggregate depots within surrounding MPA areas.
-This will continue to be explored in ongoing Duty to Cooperate discussions, and any progress in this regard will be reported in and inform future LAAs. - 69.
+- 69. In view of the relatively low quantity of sand and gravel imported into Surrey directly, imports from the rest of the South East are likely to continue for the foreseeable future.
+However, this (partly) relies upon capacity being available at rail aggregate depots within surrounding MPA areas.
+This will continue to be explored in ongoing discussions and any progress in this regard will be reported in and inform future LAAs. - 70.
 The demand for land-won imports is not anticipated to increase in the short to medium term.
-This is due to: (i) significant increases in recorded sales of recycled aggregates; and (ii) the improving position of Surrey's landbank for sand and gravel. - 70.
+This is due to: (i) significant increases in recorded sales of recycled aggregates; and (ii) the improving position of Surrey's landbank for sand and gravel. - 71.
 However, in the next 10 to 20 years it may become increasingly difficult to maintain a 7-year landbank for sharp sand and gravel.
-An increase in the demand for imports, potentially sourced from a wider catchment, is therefore anticipated in the long term.
+An increase in the demand for imports, potentially sourced from a wider catchment, is therefore anticipated in the long-term.